Master - Policy stream: Energy, Environment and Sustainability

 Our program provides a unique interdisciplinary curriculum to energy transition, environment and sustainability.
 You will learn:

 - Energy sectors: knowledge and know-how needed to understand and manage the energy sector, its resources, its structures and institutions, and its transition.

 - Policy innovations to regulate energy markets and to manage organization change towards renewable energies, energy efficiency and energy demand management.

 - Environmental and sustainability policies, with a deep understanding of the technical, economic, organizational, and political structures to identify both the constraints and the levers for action for business, public and nonprofit stakeholders.

 Graduates from this policy stream pursue careers in a variety of key regulatory bodies within the energy sector (government, independent administrative authorities, international and governmental organizations, public agencies).
-As a result of their deep understanding of public policies, energy, and the environment, they also go Others go on to important strategic positions requiring a deep understanding of public policies, energy, and the environment in major companies, consulting firms, think -tanks, NGOs, national or international public administrations, and or other professional organizations.
+As a result of their deep understanding of public policies, energy, and the environment, others go on to important strategic positions requiring a deep understanding of public policies, energy, and the environment in major companies, consulting firms, think tanks, NGOs, national or international public administrations, and or other professional organizations.

 Please note: the name of the policy stream remains Energy, Resources and Development for students who joined the programme before September 2019.

 Master in Public Policy - Energy, Environment and Sustainability stream: